itislei/DKU-Library-Data-Visualization-Tutorials/Gephi/Dataset/README_edges.md

 ---

 ## Archive Format
-The file is provided in a CSV format: edges.csv
+The file is provided in a CSV format.